SuperDelphi/bezier-demo/README.md

 [Version française](https://github.com/SuperDelphi/bezier-demo/blob/master/README.fr.md)

-This is a simple demo of a bezier curve editor on an HTML canvas.
+This is a simple demo of a Bézier curve editor on an HTML canvas.
 You can access a live demo [here](https://frenchforge.fr/bezier).

 *Note: This tool is made solely for educational purposes.
 It just adds... curves.
 That's all.*